joostdecock/site/nuxt/content/en/docs/patterns/wahid/options/necklinedrop.md

 ---
-title: Front drop
+title: Neckline drop
 pattern: wahid
-option: frontDrop
+option: necklineDrop
 ---

 This options allows you to lower your neckline below the defalt.